 The main liquidity risk exposure is to daily collateral flows caused by changes in the value of the instruments used in the hedging programme.
 Due to market changes (movements in interest rates, bonds, equities and currency exchange rates), the Company may be required to make collateral payments to its counterparties.
 Although these changes should be offset by a corresponding change in the value of guarantee pay-outs and thus not change the Company's solvency position, the collateral payments are required immediately while the guarantee pay-outs will be experienced at some future date.
-AGLs main liquidity exposure is to rising markets, where collateral payments would be required due to increases in interest rates or equity markets.
+AGL's main liquidity exposure is to rising markets, where collateral payments would be required due to increases in interest rates or equity markets.

-Due to collateral inflows mainly caused by decreasing interest rates, the Company's liquid assets have increased significantly over the year, rising from €380m at year-end 2019 to €484m at year-end 2020.
+Due to collateral outflows mainly caused by increasing interest rates, the Company's liquid assets have decreased over the year, falling from €484m at year-end 2020 to €333m at year-end 2021.
 Given the current level of liquidity, significant increases in market values would be required to cause a large drop in liquid assets, as such AGL does not have any significant concentration of liquidity risk.

 The liquidity position of AGL is monitored on an ongoing basis.
-There is a liquidity risk management standard in place with Board-approved risk-based thresholds.
+There is a Liquidity Risk Management Standard in place with Board-approved risk-based thresholds.

 The Company's liquid assets consist of cash at bank and bonds of various types.
-Maintaining adequate liquidity at all times is a key element of AGL's Risk Appetite framework.
-Regular liquidity reports are presented to the Management Risk Committee and Board Risk and Finance Committee.
+Maintaining adequate liquidity at all times is a key element of AGL's Risk Appetite Framework.
+Regular liquidity reports are presented to the Risk Committee and Board Risk & Finance Committee.